moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 If you are copy/pasting be careful not to introduce leading or trailing spaces.

-The next prompt shows the full file path you have selected and asks you to confirm by typing "Y":
+The next prompt shows the full file path you have selected and asks you to confirm by typing "Y" (any other input will exit the program):

 ```
 Path selected: 'mojap_derived_tables/models/<domain_name>/<database_name>'